JanniJensenDahm/ExamPythonJune2019/README.md

 * The code should be tested and you should at the exam be abel to talk about your tests and demonstrate them.
 ### Assignment 1
+* Choose a website of your own choice or use <a href="https://clbokea.github.io/exam/index.html">this website</a>
+            crawl it and "scrape" it.
 * The content of the website should be saved in markdown formatted files on your computer.
 * It can be a good idea to choose a relatively small website.
+* It can also be a good idea to have some sort of limit on which links you want to follow.

+* What you choose to retrieve from the crawled site is up to you.
+But you should describe why you choose to do like you did.
 * A html page looking like this:
 * Becomes:
 * The links to follow (crawl) would in this case be "about.html" and "contact.html"